Zenithsiz/zbuild/README.md

 zbuild is a modern makefile-like build automation tool.

+# Guide

+See the [Guide](./GUIDE.md) for a proper introduction to zbuild.

 # Example

 Zbuild uses a yaml file to specify all rules.
 It will look for for the nearest `zbuild.yaml` file in the current or parent directories.

-Assuming the following directory structure for your project:
+If you have a project in C, with the following directory structure, the zbuild specified can build your project.

 ```
 my_proj/